-For FY 2021-22, the bill requires a General Fund appropriation of \$274,142 to the Department of Revenue, with an allocation of 1.3 FTE.
-From this amount, \$512 should be reappropriated to the Department of Personnel and Administration.
-In addition, the bill requires a General Fund appropriation of \$138,500 to the Division of Property Taxation, which should be reappropriated to the Office of Information and Technology.
+For FY 2021-22, the bill requires and includes a General Fund appropriation of \$274,142 to the Department of Revenue, with an allocation of 1.3 FTE.
+From this amount, \$512 is reappropriated to the Department of Personnel and Administration.
+In addition, the bill includes a General Fund appropriation of \$138,500 to the Division of Property Taxation, which is reappropriated to the Office of Information and Technology.